edmundsj/hardsync/README.md

 This library is under active development.
 If you have a feature request, or want to change the priority of planned features (see below), submit an issue on this repository.

 ## Planned features (in order of priority)
+- End-to-end automated testing of interacting programs
+- Support for binary encoding
+- Support for fixed-size arrays in requests and responses
 - Support for device-initiated request/response pairs
-- Support for fixed-size arrays in requests and responses
-- Support for binary encoding
 - Add channel.write wrapper around Serial.print statements to reduce dynamic memory, Serial library flexibility
 - Support for multiple response fields
 - Variable-size arrays in requests and responses